nycdsa/the-thorn/src/_posts/2017-10-23-constitutional-convention.md

 ## In-Depth: Constitutional Convention

-Every twenty years, New Yorkers get to decide at the polls whether to hold a convention where specially elected delegates have the opportunity to amend---or wholesale rewrite---the state's constitution.
-A constitutional convention---usually shortened to "Con Con" in the interest of efficiency, if not mellifluence---presents both significant risks and opportunity for the left.
+Every twenty years, New Yorkers get to decide at the polls whether to hold a convention where specially elected delegates have the opportunity to amend—or wholesale rewrite—the state's constitution.
+A constitutional convention—usually shortened to "Con Con" in the interest of efficiency, if not mellifluence—presents both significant risks and opportunity for the left.

 **Con Con Basics**